 IS THERE SHOPPING AVAILABLE?
 DUTY-FREE?

-Shops usually open about 7:30am and close at 5:30pm (noon on Saturdays), but there is always a long lunch hour.
-Duty-free shopping is mainly available on Tahiti only.
+Shops usually open at about 7:30 am and close at 5:30 pm (noon on Saturdays), but there is always a long lunch hour.
+Duty-free shopping is mainly available in Tahiti only.
 Except in hotels, all shops are closed on Sundays.

 HOW ARE THE HOTEL ROOMS COOLED?

-Many of the hotel rooms on Tahiti are air-conditioned.
+Many of the hotel rooms in Tahiti are air-conditioned.
 On the other islands, cool tropical breezes are drawn in by ceiling fans.

 WILL MY HAIR DRYER WORK THERE?